pglevy/uswds-custom-theme-typefaces/CONTRIBUTING.md

     - $theme-generate-all-weights (or individual weights if there is a limited set available)
     - Optionally include $theme-body-font-XXX settings to make it easier to preview.
 1. Test it on Gitpod.
     - Run the project to make sure you can use the theme file and everything works as expected.
+(Paste `https://gitpod.io/#` in front of your branch URL.)
     - You can set `$theme-font-type-sans` or `$theme-font-type-sans-serif` to the new typeface token and confirm that the site rebuilds and renders with the new font.
     - For example, in `_uswds-theme.scss`, add `$theme-font-type-sans: work-sans`.
     - Then in `styles.scss`, add `@forward "typeface-work-sans";` before `@forward "uswds";`.